aurorusidk/starling/DESIGN.md

 `var bar = "foobar";`

 ## Function declaration
 Functions are declared using the `fn` keyword.
-The language can infer the return type of a function if one is not given.
+The language will infer the return type of a function if one is not given.
+Parameters of functions are formatted similarly to variable declarations.
+It's possible to provide a type to be enforced, as well as a default value, though neither are mandatory.
+`fn foo(arg type = default) {}`

-The foundation of any Starling program is the main function, which takes in a vector of arguments and returns an integer:
+The foundation of any Starling program is the main function, which will take in a vector of arguments and return an integer:
 ```
-fn main(vec argv) int {
+fn main(argv vec) int {
     // Your program here
     return 0;
 }